OctaCoreWasTaken/qc-sim/README.md

 the act of measurement to update the starting point for all qubits.
 This affects only CopenhagenProbabilities.

 # What's new?
 In this small branch update you can find some better UI.
-Such as a screen that prompts you "are you sure?" before saving in the config application
+Such as a screen that prompts you "are you sure?" before saving in the config application.
 Other than that there have been a few quality of life changes that allowed me to clean up some of my code.